 MIT EECS | Texas Instruments Undergraduate Research and Innovation Scholar

 Enabling Hardware Acceleration for Lattice-Based Cryptography

 With the development of quantum computers that have the computing power to break current cryptographic methods, there is a threat to cryptography.
-In order to demonstrate security solutions for the quantum future, my lab is implementing energy-efficient hardware that supports lattice-based cryptography, which is considered impenetrable to quantum computers and a prime candidate for standardization by NIST.
-This is particularly important for Internet of Things devices that need to do encryption and authentication but are extremely resource constrained in terms of computation.
-I will be working on implementing different variations of lattice based cryptographic protocols, in software and using the specialized hardware, so that we can benchmark the efficiency of the hardware.
+To demonstrate security solutions for the quantum future, my lab is implementing energy-efficient hardware that supports lattice-based cryptography, which is considered impenetrable to quantum computers and a prime candidate for standardization by NIST.
+This is particularly important for Internet of Things (IoT) devices that need to do encryption and authentication but are extremely resource- constrained in terms of computation.
+I will be working on implementing different variations of lattice-based cryptographic protocols in software and using the specialized hardware so that we can benchmark the efficiency of the hardware.

-I was drawn to this UROP because I had heard in the past that quantum computers make the current cryptographic standards obsolete.
-I was surprised to hear that algorithms exist to compensate for that, so I will enjoy learning how the different lattice based algorithms work as I implement them for the chip.
+I was drawn to this SuperUROP project because I had heard that quantum computers make the current cryptographic standards obsolete.
+I was surprised to hear that algorithms exist to compensate for that, so I will enjoy learning how the different lattice-based algorithms work as I implement them for the chip.